wp-plugins/contact-form-7-to-database-extension/readme.txt

 This plugin provides three administration pages in the administration area under the "Contact form DB" submenu.

 * "Contact form DB" to view and export form submission data
-* "Database Short Code" page to generate short codes and export
+* "Database Short Code" page to generate short codes and exports
 * "Database Options" to change configuration parameters

 Displaying Saved Data in Posts and Pages